top of page

 • All participants must carry a GPS tracker provided by the organizer.

-• For double security, the target point (Point of Return) is also to set by:
+• For double security, the target point is defined by:

-• a GPS point on Google Maps (or another GPS-enabled device) and
+• a GPS point set in Google Maps (or another GPS-enabled device) and

 • The photo must show the participant themselves as well as a clearly recognizable structure (e.g. gas station, street sign, supermarket, etc.) that is clearly identifiable on Google Maps.